1 – Why start with solids?

 Some companies selling processed “baby food” insist that babies should start with solids at 4 months of age and indicate these specific directions on their products: “4+ months / from 4 months onwards”.

-- Sits up by herself/himself or just needs little help
+- Sits up by herself/himself or just needs a little help

 - Shows interest in food